MCT-master/mct-master.github.io/_posts/2020-02-11-Practice-Toolbox-for-guitar.md

 layout: post
 title: "Practice-Toolbox-for-students-of-music"
 date: 2020-02-10 10:00:00 +0200
-categories: Audio-Programming
+categories: audio-programming
 author: Thomas Anda
 image: "/assets/image/thomas/thomas_pd.png"
 excerpt: "In our audio programming course we were tasked to make a PD-patch without any restrictions on what it should be.
 I wanted to make something useful I could incorporate in my daily practice routine, and also distribute to some of my guitar students."
 Keywords: Audio Programming, Pure Data, MCT4048
 ---

 # Overview

 In our audio programming course we were tasked to make a PD-patch without any restrictions on what it should be.
 I wanted to make something useful I could incorporate in my daily practice routine, and also distribute to some of my guitar students.
 I set out to make a practice toolbox wich would cover several different topics, but where the main focus is on rhythm, time-feel and developing your visualisation of the guitar-neck.
 I had no previous experience in using PD, so the learning curve during these two weeks was quite steep.
 Luckily we had great access to help from both Øystein in Trondheim and George in Oslo and I managed to incorporate most of my ideas into the patch.
 In addition to the patch I also made a MobMuPlat-integration so anyone who choose to use the patch can interact with it on their mobile phone.

 # The system

 My main patch consists of several different modules which all serves a dif- ferent purpose.
 The modules labeled "rhythm generator" was myrst addition to the patch.
 It consists of a metronome which cycles through 4 bars in 4/4, with an accented click on thefirst beat of each bar.
 I used the counter-object from Cy- clone and also made a makeshift spigot-object.
 It is just a sub-patch consisting of several spigots to clean up the already messy brute-force infested patch.
 In my formula generator I got good help from Georgios to figure out